bonedaddy/blog/content/blog/homelab/posts/better_internet_security_privacy_through_dns.md

 There are a variety of ways that you can protect against DNS abuse, as well as minimizing the amount of information you disclose when making DNS requests.
 Unfortunately there is no one single tool or software service that can be used which will solve all possible attack vectors.
 You will need to evaluate your threat model, and the different problems you are trying to solve and pick the combination of tools that best solves your problems.

-Given this lets reconsider a high-level features we want, namely better privacy, and better security.
+Given this lets consider the high-level features we want, namely better privacy, and better security.
 Further considering these we can break this down into a more concrete set of desired features:

 * Better privacy
   * Reduce your footprint on the internet